MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-synapse-content.md

 *Diagram: [Analytics end-to-end with Azure Synapse][e2e-analytics].
 Red path denotes the scope of this article.*
 <!--
-TODO - may be grey out the background more and only circle the Synapse Provisioned Pools without ADLS?
+TODO - may be grey out the background more and only circle the Synapse Provisioned Pools without ADLS? asterisk?
 -->

 **Scenario**: An organization has a large on-premises Data Warehouse stored in a SQL Database.
 The organization wants to use Azure Synapse to perform analysis, using Power BI to serve these insights.